 Case No. 3: General Electric

 Not all companies need to innovate to be great, but the vast majority need to be able to read the market, react, and be ahead of long-term trends.
-GE definitely has those things going for it; I'd venture to say that McDonald's
+Despite the company's financial segment debacle, GE's core products definitely demonstrate agility; I'd venture to say that McDonald's

 Case No. 4: Amazon.com